goccert25/TACT/README.md

 ## Contributing

 Feel free to make a pull request/get in contact with me if you have improvements.
 This code was written up in 2 hours, so I know it's not the best

+## Known Problems

+TACT doesn't place nice when invalid input is given to the ACT.
+You could fail a lot of tests because points we're simply put too close together.